RKinDLab/ros2_psd_pcb_reloc/src/py_obj_detector_yolov5_ros2/README.md

 # py_obj_detector_yolov5_ros2

 A ROS 2 package that wrappes YOLOv5 object detection pipeline.
-Detected object classes and their 2D bounding box data can be passed to other ROS 2 nodes using custom messages in ```matimg_custom_msg_interface``` package
+Detected object classes and their 2D bounding box data can be passed to other ROS 2 nodes using custom messages in ```matimg_custom_msg_interface``` package.
+Part of the `ros2_pcd_psb_reloc` workspace.
+See top-level `README.md` on how to setup and use this package.

 ## Requirements

 * Python: 3.6+
 * CUDA 12+ with compatible version of PyTorch
 * ```matimg_img_msg_interface``` ROS 2 package

-## How to use?

-TODO

 ## Tested datasets